xd2287/transformers/docs/source/en/model_doc/vision-text-dual-encoder.md

 leveraging pre-trained (locked/frozen) image and text model for contrastive learning yields significant improvement on new zero-shot vision tasks such as image classification or retrieval.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [vision-text-dual-encoder](https://huggingface.co/models?other=vision-text-dual-encoder)

 ## VisionTextDualEncoderConfig

 [[autodoc]] VisionTextDualEncoderConfig